 Description: The current security system for Township properties is made up of piece-meal security cameras.
 To increase security throughout the Township locations, an upgrade to a commercial Township-wide integrated system that utilizes centralized monitoring control is required.
 This would enhance uniformity of security footage throughout the Township and aid in crime prevention.
 Additional locations to monitor on top of Hanover Township's main campus and satellite offices would be the Izaak Walton and Lenoci Reserves.
-The Bridlewood Subdivision would be included as an additional location in order to monitor for snow in the winter.
-The project is scheduled for completion in FY2022.
+The project is scheduled for completion in FY2023.